Internet Marketing

 .

-NOTE: Randy Strothman wrote 95% of the website copy for the sites listed here, plus he maintains pages for Master Remodelers Facebook and Deutschtown Facebook.
-And he writes all of the blogs on this site and the blogs for Master Remodelers.
-As of Nov.
-2011, that includes 52 blog posts.
+NOTE: Randy Strothman wrote 95% of the website copy for the sites listed here, plus he maintained pages for Master Remodelers Facebook and Deutschtown Facebook.
+And he writes all of the blog posts on this site.